Brainiac (character): True form

-The New 52
+The New 52 abilities

-Brainiac, in The New 52, seems to have kept most of the powers and equipment of his Post-Crisis incarnation (including his shrink ray, force field belt, and robot army), with notable additions.
+Brainiac, in The New 52, seems to have kept most of the powers and equipment of his post-Crisis incarnation (including his shrink ray, force field belt, and robot army), with notable additions.
 Brainiac's ship has been massively upgraded in this incarnation; it is now larger than the entire planetary system, and carries within a huge invasion fleet of smaller ships in numerous types.
-He still appears to possess the physical strength, near-invulnerability, and fast speed of his Post-Crisis counterpart, as shown when he easily defeats Zor-El.
-By the Superman: Doomed story arc, Brainiac utilizes his vast intellect to become an enormously powerful psychic, augmented by the alien minds that he had stolen and digitized from across every galaxy.
+He still appears to possess the physical strength, near-invulnerability, and fast speed of his post-Crisis counterpart, as shown when he easily defeats Zor-El.
+By the Superman: Doomed story arc, Brainiac utilizes his vast intellect to become a powerful psychic, augmented by the alien minds that he had stolen and digitized from across every galaxy.
 Then, he is capable of taking control of eight billion minds on Earth at the same time.
 He also demonstrates considerable mental abilities, claiming that their combined brainwaves throughout the universe can allow him to alter reality at will.
 He plans on using this newfound power to remake it into own his image.
 However, Brainiac's plan prematurely ended when Superman battles him telepathically and crashes his ship into a black hole.

-Following the Doomed story arc, it is further revealed that this Pre-Crisis Brainiac somehow escaped and mutated from the Crisis on Infinite Earths itself ever since.
+Following the Doomed story arc, it is further revealed that this pre-Crisis Brainiac somehow escaped and mutated from the Crisis on Infinite Earths itself ever since.
 Becoming a god-like being, this version of Brainiac is virtually omnipotent with the ability to warp universes and time travel.
 Using this New 52 incarnation as one of his probes, he either created or interacted with different iterations of himself throughout the whole multiverse.
 Brainiac has grown so much in power that he can collect cities from other universes at will.
 At the end of the Convergence story arc, he recreates the DC Multiverse.

+Reception

+In 2009, IGN ranked Brainiac 17th in their "Top 100 Comic Book Villains" list.